draxios/SCCM-Ninja/README.md

 By Scott Stevens

-To help with the addition of machines to certain IDS SCCM collections.
+To help with the addition of machines to certain SCCM collections.
 (For pushing out software easily.)

 RELEASE CHANGES:
 0.9.2.1 - First Stable Version